joeyespo/grip/README.md

 - `render_offline`: Whether to render locally using [Python-Markdown][] (Note: this is a work in progress)
 - `render_wide`: Whether to render a wide page, `False` by default (this has no effect when used with `user_content`)
 - `render_inline`: Whether to inline the styles within the HTML file
+- `render_math`: Whether to render mathematical equations with MathJax, `False` by default
 - `api_url`: A different base URL for the github API, for example that of a Github Enterprise instance.
 The default is the public API https://api.github.com.
 - `title`: The page title, derived from `path` by default
 - `autorefresh`: Automatically update the rendered content when the Readme file changes, `True` by default